dbrun3/snake-go/README.md

 # snake.go
-### A snake.io inspired game for the terminal
+### A slither.io inspired game for the terminal

-This is game I started working on to learn Go and CI/CD Actions for a new job.
+This is game I started writing to learn Go for a new job, as well as learn some Github Actions for CI/CD and other things.
+It was inspired by slither.io in in hindsight should have probably been named slither.go...

 By default the game is in client mode, where you will be prompted to connect to a server (which I have kept private for obvious reasons) but you can play local games